Eletmetrix/UnrealReplayServer/README.md

 # Unreal Engine HTTP Replay Server
 This is a sample implementation of an Unreal Engine 4 HTTP Replay Streaming Sample Server using ASP.NET 5

-> Important!
-> This is in no way intended to be production ready.
-The current implementation uses in-memory storage of replays, so all your precious replays will be gone when you restart the server.
-> The code also currently doesn't use containers, databases, caching mechanisms and so on.
-> You have been warned!

 ## What is HTTP Replay Streaming?
 Unreal Engine 4 allows you to record and play replays of your gaming sessions.
 There are various factories for this (in-memory of the Client, to file on Client, to SaveGame on Client) and the HTTP streaming server is one of them.
 This project implements such a server, which allows users to record their playback to a server and let other people rewatch the same replay from their own